norpchen/ArcadeStick/README.md

 	* change from LR shoulder to trigger buttons
 	* NKEY rollover -- no ghosting or limit to how many buttons can be pressed at the same time.

+## Physical hardware and layout
+You will need
+* one Arduino Leonardo
+* a case or box of some form
+* buttons buttons buttons
+* a joystick (or more buttons)
+* One neopixel (WS2803) RGB LED (optional, but recommended)
+* slider switch and potentiometer for autofire (optional)
+* wires, resistors, etc. See the schematic in the extras folder

+There are currently 5 unassigned arduino pins which can be used for additional buttons (2 digital, 3 analog)

 ##Dependencies
 * 	EEPROMVar http://playground.arduino.cc/Profiles/AlphaBeta